openfabr/cdf/docs/user-guide/framework-spec.md

 *The exact file name `cdf.manifest.json` has to be used in order to be located by any software tooling.*

-#### Package Level Attributes

-Vendor: TEXT | REQUIRED

-Name: SIMPLE_TEXT | REQUIRED

-Identifier: TEXT | UNIQUE

-OpenFABR CDF: NUMBER | REQUIRED

-Description: MARKDOWN_TEXT

-Link: URL

-License: TEXT

-Icon: URL

-IacRuntime: TEXT | REQUIRED & IN_LIST(‘cdktf’, ‘pulumi’, ‘awscdk’)

-Command: TEXT | REQUIRED

-Vendors: TEXT_LIST | IN_LIST(pre-fined list of all cloud vendors)

-#### Construct Level Attributes

-Name: SIMPLE_TEXT | REQUIRED
-Description: MARKDOWN_TEXT
-Icon: URL
-CloudVendors: TEXT_LIST | IN_LIST(pre-fined list of all cloud vendors)
-DefaultCloudVendor: TEXT | IN_LIST(pre-fined list of all cloud vendors)

-#### Types Definition via Plan JSON

-It is a JSON file that contains available types and subtypes defined by a package for `Component`, `Service` and `Relation`.
-It is usually created manually by package authors following the structure defined in CDF framework.
-Below is an example structure,

 ### Config Definition via JSON Schema